Mastering AWS Infrastructure as Code: The Ultimate Step-by-Step Tutorial

 Now we will discuss examples of IaC tools that help to set up various IT infrastructures.

-3. Examples of IaC Tools:
+Examples of IaC Tools:

 Well, here we got to know that by using the IaC concept, we can deploy IT infrastructure in less time and with consistency.
 However, are we going to sit and write the code in the configuration file every time?
 Certainly not!

-We have a lot of tools to make this task more easier, efficient and manageable.
+We have a lot of tools to make this task easier, efficient and manageable.
 These tools will bring in automation, consistency, speed, reproducibility, version control, scaling, testing, modularity, documentation and collaboration.
 These tools will simply make the process easier.

-3.1 AWS CloudFormation:
+AWS CloudFormation:

+Firstly, AWS CloudFormation is a service provided by Amazon Web Services (AWS) and is a key tool for IaC.
 In this, we will discuss AWS CloudFormation concepts in detail.

 CloudFormation then takes this template and handles the provisioning and management of your resources, ensuring consistency, scalability, and ease of deployment across different environments.